kmaksatk/IMDB/readme.md

 # What each file represents?

-•analysis.ipynb explains how the data was collected and performs hypothesis testing on the collection of movies.
+•analysis.ipynb explains how the data was collected and performs hypothesis testing on the collection of movies.<br>
-•get_data.py is parser application
+•get_data.py is parser application<br>
 •modeling.ipynb trains three different models(Linear Regression, Shallow Neural Network and Deep Neural Network) which predicts user_ratings of the movies.